 1. Existing Conditions: This section will document views from public roadways and any other significant public view sheds into the Project Site.
 Photos and a narrative will be used to describe the existing conditions of the Project Site from adjacent roadways and potentially impacted public properties.
 Views along Shadow Brook Lane and Holbrook and Scarborough Roads will be documented, as will the potential for visual impacts on the Hudson River viewshed.
 A discussion on the Visual Analysis performed by Aspect 120 in 2023 will be included.
 2. Potential Impacts: To assess impacts, an analysis will describe the Proposed Project's physical design (height, bulk, orientation).
 Using photographs, cross sections, photo-simulations, and sketches, the views into the Project Site from adjacent public roadways or other public areas will be described and illustrated.
+The analysis shall discuss leaf-on, and leaf-off view impacts.
+The results of a Glint-Glare Analysis Report, prepared by LaBella Associates, dated November 2022, that was previously submitted to the Village, will be summarized and any potential impacts to vehicular traffic in the Right-of-Way as well as to adjacent properties and structures will be discussed.
 3. Mitigation: A discussion of mitigation measures will be included for any significant adverse impacts identified.
 Additionally, any unavoidable adverse impacts will be identified.